-Each year the Board of Trustees of the OASDI Trust Funds sets the ultimate assumed values for the $yAA_x$ by sex, age group, 6 and cause of death.
-7 The average annual percentage reductions reach their ultimate values in the 25^{th} year of the 75-year projection period.
+1. Each year the Board of Trustees of the OASDI Trust Funds sets the assumed ultimate values for the yAA_x by sex, age group, 6 and cause of death.
+7 The average annual percentage reductions reach their ultimate values in the 25th year of the 75-year projection period.
 The ultimate rates of reduction by sex, age group, and cause of death can be found in Appendix 1.2-1.